syncfusion-content/blazor-docs/blazor/diagram/serialization.md

 ## Load the SfDiagram JSON data string using SfDiagramComponent

-You can load the [SfDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html) serialized JSON data string into [SfDiagramComponent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) using [LoadDiagramAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_LoadDiagramAsync_System_String_System_Boolean_) method.
-When you load SfDiagram serialized string, then the isClassicData parameter should be set to true.
-The default value of the isClassicData is false.
+You can load the [SfDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html) serialized JSON data string into [SfDiagramComponent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) using the [LoadDiagramAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_LoadDiagramAsync_System_String_System_Boolean_) method.
+When you load the SfDiagram serialized string, the isClassicData parameter should be set to true.
+The default value of isClassicData is false.

 The following code illustrates how to load the SfDiagramComponent from SfDiagram serialized string data.